woossi0/suite/docs/usermanual/source/intro/installation/ubuntu/uninstall.rst

 Uninstalling
 ============

-Uninstalling OpenGeo Suite is usually the recommended first step before :ref:`updating <intro.installation.ubuntu.update>` to a new version or :ref:`upgrading <intro.installation.ubuntu.upgrade>` to OpenGeo Suite Enterprise.
+Uninstalling OpenGeo Suite is usually the recommended first step before :ref:`updating <intro.installation.ubuntu.majorupdate>` to a new major version or :ref:`upgrading <intro.installation.ubuntu.upgrade>` to OpenGeo Suite Enterprise.

-The following commands will uninstall OpenGeo Suite.
+The following procedure will uninstall OpenGeo Suite.
 In all cases, the data directory at ``/var/lib/opengeo/geoserver`` will not be removed.

 .. note:: These commands should be run as root.